danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven.md

 This would require bringing in a charting library.
 I decided to go with [Chart.js](https://www.chartjs.org/) because it's relatively simple to use and results in pleasing looking charts with the default configuration, perfect for a prototype where there is no designer.
 It also has support for [responsive charts](https://www.chartjs.org/docs/latest/configuration/responsive.html).

 I asked ChatGPT to generate an `index.html` with a line chart using Chart.js, with two lines on the chart representing total accumulated OAS starting at age 65 and starting at age 70, using the business rules I had explained earlier.
-I also asked for a title "Should I Delay Old Age Security" and told it to use TailwindCSS for overall page styles and to make it a mobile first design.
+I also asked for a title "Should I Delay Old Age Security" and told it to use [TailwindCSS](https://tailwindcss.com/) for styling and to make it a mobile first design.

 It came up with the following: